Uranian Phalanstery: History

 Due to physical deterioration of the original buildings, the Uranian Phalanstery moved to the Upper West Side in 2010.
-The organization is now run by Dorothea Tyler's protege, director and artist, Medi Matin.
+The organization is now run by Dorothea Tyler's protege, director and artist, Mehdi Matin.

 Ideology

 The Phalanstery's ideology, rights, benefits, and codes of conduct were detailed in a Manifesto, written by Richard, and expressed the fundamental purpose of the organization as: